My rating: 4.5 of 5 stars

 Okay, this is my third time of reading Ms. Douglas’ books and this book is the third book of the Fall Away series.
 I was so damn excited to read this book (as I loved Bully and really loved Rival) but found myself keep holding back because I wanted to be wrapped in perfect emotion before starting the book.
 I decided to put Falling Away on the top of my May reading list because the timing was perfect.
 Lately I’ve been swimming in the sea of YA books so I was more than welcome to dive into NA genre.

 Sooooo, as always Ms. Douglas mesmerized me with her ability to write romance.
 I loved how she paid full attention to build each character of her books.
 I loved that she opted to use the style of revealing things bit by bit to keep readers on the edge of their seats all the time.
 I loved that whenever she created a twist on the book, she went big on that like every single time.
 Falling Away surprised me big time with my change of opinions on some characters I’ve met on previous books.
 This was a story of K.C.
 Carter and Jaxon Trent.
 I made some expectations about these two characters but once I finished with the book, I was blown away.
 I ended up loving the character that I thought I’d hate for sure and disliking the one I thought I’d love.
-Seriously, I learned my lesson here:
+Seriously, I learned my lesson here: to never judge people solely based on their present acts, you should know them very well first before making your opinion.

 ‘The more you suffered, the more you survived.
 It shaped people in different ways, and what broke one person could empower another.’